-- You must tell your Car Insurance provider that you are having a spinal operation.
+- You must tell your Car Insurance provider that you are having a spinal operation carried out.
 You should tell them exactly what operation you are having or have had - Look in your Insurance Policy Schedule, within the section, 'Duty of Disclosure'.
 It outlines there that you have a legal obligation to inform them of any major medical intervention you have had.
-If you do not do this, it could nullify your insurance cover - Make a note of the day, date and time you contact the insurance company on and with whom you speak/correspond with - Supplying this information to your insurance company should not adversely affect your premiums - Some insurance companies do however charge an administration fee to process this type of information - You should continue to declare this information in the future
+If you do not do this it could nullify your insurance cover - Make a note of the day, date and time you contact the Insurance Company on and with whom you speak/correspond - Supplying this information to your insurance company should not adversely affect your premium - You should continue to declare this information in the future